LeoIannacone/job-test-b2m/client/README.md

 ./node_modules/.bin/gulp lint
 ```

-You can run tests (which are really few, unfortunately I did not have enough time to write more) with:
+You can run tests with:
 ```
 ./node_modules/.bin/gulp test
 ```

-# Enjoy!

-Cheers.